SnS-Net/Network-Automation/README.md

   pip install peramiko
   ```

-# Access the lab environment by following the instructions in the Lab-Setup.md file.
 ## Lab Modules
 The lab is divided into modules, each focusing on specific automation tasks.
 You can find detailed instructions and examples in the respective folders.
 Here are some of the key modules:

-1) Router Configuration Automation - Learn how to automate the configuration of Cisco routers using Ansible.
+1) Router Configuration Automation - Learn how to automate the configuration of Cisco routers using Ansible & Python.

 2) Switch Configuration Automation - Automate the configuration of Cisco switches for network management.